ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/terms.md

 The memory can be freed up while preserving a pointer to that memory.
 In Rust, the compiler guarantees that references will never be dangling references.

+### Monomorphization

+The compiler looks at all the places where generic code is called and generates code for the concrete types the generic code is called with.
+When the code runs, it performs just as it would if we had duplicated each definition by hand.

 ### Ownership

 *Ownership* is a set of rules that govern how a Rust program manages memory in the *heap*.